jedisct1/libsodium-doc/password_hashing/default_phf.md

 Set `memlimit` to the amount of memory you want to reserve for password hashing.

-Then, set `opslimit` to `3` and measure the time it takes to hash a password.
+Then set `opslimit` to `3` and measure the time it takes to hash a password.

-If this it is way too long for your application, reduce `memlimit`, but keep `opslimit` set to `3`.
+If this is way too long for your application, reduce `memlimit`, but keep `opslimit` set to `3`.

-If the function is so fast that you can afford it to be more computationally intensive without any usability issues, increase `opslimit`.
+If the function is so fast that you can afford it to be more computationally intensive without any usability issues, then increase `opslimit`.

-For online use (e.g. login in on a website), a 1 second computation is likely to be the acceptable maximum.
+For online use (e.g. logging in on a website), a 1 second computation is likely to be the acceptable maximum.

 For interactive use (e.g. a desktop application), a 5 second pause after having entered a password is acceptable if the password doesn't need to be entered more than once per session.

-For non-interactive use and infrequent use (e.g. restoring an encrypted backup), an even slower computation can be an option.
+For non-interactive and infrequent use (e.g. restoring an encrypted backup), an even slower computation can be an option.

-But the best defense against brute-force password cracking remains using strong passwords.
+However, the best defense against brute-force password cracking is to use strong passwords.
 Libraries such as [passwdqc](http://www.openwall.com/passwdqc/) can help enforce this.

 ## Constants